eyalz800/vimrc/README.md

 * Commands to view directory tree and source code function pane on each side of the screen:
 ```
 <C-l> - Turn on / off the directory tree and source code function panes.
+<leader>nf - Show current file in the directory tree.
 ```

 * Terminal commands: